GuiltyPixel/Free-Game-Assets/MIT-Scratch-Projects/Retro-Lander/README.md

+# Retro Lander for MIT Scratch
+A complete, playable game project.

 [Summary]
   Retro Lander is a game where you control the maneuvering thrusters of a lunar lander module and attempt to set it down safely in the designated landing area.
 The landing area is a red, flat zone generated somewhere on the terrain.